oliversen/chatgpt-docstrings/README.md

 ## OpenAI API key

 To use the extension, you will need an OpenAI API key.

+### Get API key

 To obtain one, follow these steps:

 1. Go to OpenAI's [website](https://platform.openai.com/account/api-keys).
 Log in or sign up there.
 2. Click on the Create new secret key button.
-3. Copy the key and paste it into the field that will show up when you run the docstring generation.
+3. Copy the key.

+### Set API key

+When you first generate a docstring, a pop-up window will appear requesting you to enter your API key.

+### Change API key

-> You can change the API key using the `Set OpenAI API key` command in the Command Palette (F1).
+You can change the API key using the `Set OpenAI API key` command in the Command Palette (F1).

 ---